 - certainly continually improve at a rate of about 12 improvement ideas per year by every person employed in the hospital,

 - instill a culture of greatness,

 - and so on.

 Above all, Hospital Improvement uses Lean Six Sigma to creates a Lean Hospital through attaining Operational Excellence which creates a competitive advantage.
-Hospitals will be challenged as time moves forward and hospitals must change to adapt to that challenge.
+Hospitals are challenged as time moves forward and therefore hospitals must change to adapt to that challenge.
 It is possible to adapt to rapid change while maintaining or improving safety levels.
 Engage Us: